xtdb/xtdb-tutorial/5-match.nextjournal.md

 # Introduction

-This is the `match` installment of the xtdb tutorial.
+This is the `match` instalment of the xtdb tutorial.

 ## Setup